Amazon Catch & Release Techniques

 In other highlands payara fisheries, including the Rio Paragua and the Rio Caura in Venezuela, local residents have observed that payara spawn immediately after the onset of low water.
 During our explorations, payara were carefully examined for signs of spawning activity during the first two expeditions, both occurring during the first quarter of the year.
 No spawning activity, eggs, or sperm were observed.
 No fish with mature gonads were observed.
 Although the exact spawning period is not known for this fishery, it can be extrapolated that, as in other waters in the region holding this species of payara, Hydrolicus armatus, spawning occurs earlier in the low water period, probably in late October or November.
 Further research is clearly justified to learn more about this valuable gamefish.
 An active no-kill sportfishery, in addition to affording protection to the region's aquatic resources, can help elucidate further life-cycle information about the payara and other species by permitting observation, collecting data and hosting scientific researchers.

-Pirapitinga, (Piaractus brachypomus), almost certainly do not spawn in the upper upper reaches of highlands rivers.
+Pirapitinga (Piaractus brachypomus), do not spawn in the upper reaches of highlands rivers.
 Because of their commercial value, the behavior and habits of these fish have been studied in detail for many years.
-It is known that, throughout the Amazon basin, spawning members of Colossoma and Piaractus species migrate in large schools from their native, small, headwaters rivers to their favored spawning areas, typically in rivers where large, slow, turbid waters are present (such as the Rio Madeira, Rio Branco and Rio Solimoes), when the tributaries drain (4).
+It is has been observed that spawning members of Colossoma and Piaractus species migrate in large schools from their native, small, headwaters rivers to their favored spawning areas, typically in rivers where large, slow, turbid waters are present (such as the Rio Madeira, Rio Branco and Rio Solimoes), when the tributaries drain (4).
 Adult pirapitinga and their close relative, tambaqui are heavily exploited by commercial fishermen during their spawning and dispersal migrations, which occur outside of headwaters regions (5).
 Fish that were examined during our previous expeditions in the first quarter of the year showed no signs of spawning activity, eggs or sperm.
 Although the exact spawning waters are not known for this region, it is expected that they will be found in grassy levees on the lower outlet river that flood as the rivers rise, where adequate food supplies for fry can be found during all seasons.
-It is theorized that alevins (young specimens) later return to the upper tributaries as they begin to mature.
+It is theorized that alevins later return to the upper tributaries as they begin to mature.

-Jau, (Paulicea lutkeni), like several others of the large Pimelodid catfish species are observed to migrate during low water periods in the Rio Madeira system.
+Jau, (Zungaro zungaro), like several others of the large Pimelodid catfish species are observed to migrate during low water periods in the Rio Madeira system.
 It is not known if these observed migrations (primarily upstream) are for the purpose of feeding, spawning, or both.
 Jau are netted in large numbers there during these migrations and have been observed and captured following migrating baitfish schools.
 Examined specimens were found to routinely contain baitfish remnants in their stomachs (4).
 Some specimens contained ripe gonads while others did not.
-Available literature does not describe Jau reproductive habits in the Rio Branco and there appears to be no clear-cut understanding of their spawning behavior.
-Since signs of spawning activity do not appear to be species-wide at any specific time, it may be possible that Jau opportunistically spawn in a variety of places at different times.
+Available literature does not describe Jau reproductive habits in the Rio Branco.

 Interpretation of data - Utilizing optimized catch and release techniques and methods as discussed, it is estimated that a released fish mortality rate of less than 2 percent can be achieved for sport fishing on highlands river in the Amazon fringe regions.
 This estimate is considered to be conservatively high.
 It is based on the average fish mortality values from scientific studies and then modified to account for the use of optimized techniques.
 This estimate is based on an analysis of research that compared the variable effects of fishing tackle and techniques in determining fish mortality.
 See the related paper "Catch and Release Fishing Effectiveness and Mortality".